1 / 2

 What's Inside

-The worksheet features a clear, one-page layout designed for independent student work.
+This one-page layout is designed for independent student work.
 It includes a curated word bank with 8 scientific terms (such as predators, prey, and cooperate) and four illustrated scenarios.
-These scenarios cover various animal groups, including bees, wolves, zebras, and chimpanzees, providing a broad overview of biological social structures and a full answer key for easy grading.
+These scenarios cover various animal groups, including bees, wolves, zebras, and chimpanzees, providing a full answer key for easy grading and immediate feedback.

 Zero-Prep Workflow